raju-prudhvi/BA780_FinalProject/README.md

-# BA780_FinalProject
-Analyzing-Regional-Job-Trends-Across-Industry-Sectors-in-the-United-States
+# Analyzing-Regional-Job-Trends-Across-Industry-Sectors-in-the-United-States

-Team A09
-Members - Leonardo, Jasmine, Ethan, Sulaiman, Madhumitha, Prudhvi
+Contributors - Leonardo, Jasmine, Ethan, Sulaiman, Madhumitha, Prudhvi

 The project, is an invaluable resource for anyone seeking a comprehensive understanding of the American job market.